** Unbolted review updated January 20th, 2023 **

 Is There A Provision Fund?

-Unbolted has two provision funds to help protect lenders:
+Unbolted used to have two provision funds to help protect lenders:

 1. The Gold Trust covers every gold and silver loan and is designed to cushion against a fall in gold or silver prices.
 Since precious metal prices can be quite volatile, this is a nice safety feature.
 The Trust achieves this protection by purchasing derivative contracts that would pay out if precious metal prices fell by more than 10% to 15%.
 Derivatives are hedge bets, which try to estimate the future values and reduce volatility risk.
 All derivative fees are paid for by Unbolted.
 Unbolted states if there is shortfall in funds, they will attempt to cover the losses with company funds but nothing is guaranteed.